Where Do Your Recyclables Go?

 Mixed Cardboard & Cardboard Boxes

 After being compressed into large bales, recycled paper is sent to paper mills in Minnesota, Wisconsin, or Michigan.
 At the mill, the paper is turned into a watery mix called a "slurry," which looks a bit like oatmeal.
-This slurry is then used to create new products.
+This slurry is then used to create new paper products.
 The paper you recycle might become new cardboard boxes, newspapers, paper bags, egg cartons, or even tissue paper.

 Plastic Bottle, Tubs & Jugs